polyglotdev/devops-beginners-to-advanced-with-projects/README.md

 Therefore, `dr-xr-xr-x` corresponds to the octal permissions `555`.
 Each `5` represents `r-x`, which you can confirm by adding up the values for each permission in the sets (Read + Execute).

 In summary, the octal notation comes from a method of summarizing the binary values of the permissions (where each permission is a binary flag) into more compact, base-8 digits, which is useful for quickly setting and understanding file permissions at a glance in command-line operations.

+## `sudo` Command

+The `sudo` command allows users to run programs with the security privileges of another user (by default, the superuser).
+It is used to execute a command as another user, typically the superuser.

+The `sudo` command is used to run a command with the security privileges of another user (by default, the superuser).
+It is typically used to perform administrative tasks that require root access.